 Kids are not naturally self-motivated.
 When your child’s mindset is not in the right place, even the most fun activities can be a struggle to get to.
 With that said, here are some strategies to help you work around lack of motivation when trying to get your kid to class.

 1. Be attentive to what your child is doing at the moment he/she is supposed to get ready for class.
 If he/ she is playing or having fun with a friend, then be ready for a battle.
 With that said, have your child participate in a chore or task that’s not as much fun around 10 to 15-minutes prior to getting ready for class.
 2. Be attentive to your own projection of emotions as you get your child ready for class.
 If you are stressed, rushed, or aggravated in any way, this will project the same emotions on your child.
 With that said, be sure to project positive and upbeat energy as you are getting your child ready for class.
 3. Be attentive to how you respond to your child’s overall performance after class.
 If you are expressing too much emphasis on what he/ she did wrong versus right, then those negative feelings will carry over.
 With that said, be sure to limit criticism and focus more on productive conversations after class.
 4. Be intentional with your goals by communicating with your child’s instructors.
 The goal is to foster motivation.
 Let the instructors know about your struggles so that they can be mindful to motivate your child before, during, and after class.
 It takes a village, so don’t be afraid to ask for support!
 5. Prompt motivation by rewarding your child.
 Remember that children’s brains are still growing, and most of their development comes from positive stimulation and experiences.
 With that said, pre-frame the proper behavior that you would like to see when going to class, and then set an attainable number of classes he/ she must attend with this behavior, along with a reward for doing so.
 For example: attend the next 3 classes with the proper behavior and we will grab ice cream on the way home.
 These tips are not rocket science but are often overlooked.
 As parents, we get caught up in the daily grind, so we sometimes forget that situations like this require attentive and intentional parenting.
 I hope this article sheds some positive light on how to help your child get ready for class.
 Good luck!
 Click here for a downloadable and printable document of this article.
+A lot of myths surround the martial art of traditional Okinawan karate.
+Here are eight that you may have heard and the real truth.

 ![]() Recently, a gift of a tiny Geisha doll reminded me of something.
 She reminded me that when you fall down (or get knocked down) you get back up.
 And, you keep getting back up every time.
 It doesn't matter what challenges are thrown your way or what situation is occurring in your life at the time.
 You get back up.
 It doesn't matter if you are flat on your back at a low point in your life.
 You get back up.
 It doesn't matter if you are sick.
 You get back up.
 It doesn't matter if you weren't successful before or how many times you've tried and failed in the past.
 You get back up.
 It doesn't matter if you don't have anyone to lean on, pick you up, carry you or encourage you.
 You get back up.
 It doesn't matter if you've had your bell rung or your heart broken or your pride shattered.
 You get back up.
 You see, the world loves an underdog.
 The world wants to see you succeed.
 The world wants to see you get back up.
 Because it's the glorious grit of never quitting that emotionally charges the masses and inspires them.
 Then, when they fall down, and everyone does eventually...
 THEY GET BACK UP. ~ Vashon Borich, Sensei Like Branson Karate on Facebook Subscribe to this Blog! ![]() "There are many people out there who accomplish a little bit and decide that they are an expert.
 Humility is knowing what you don’t know." ~ Mark Manson (The Psychology of Life) In the martial arts world, I have noticed a trend with different practitioners and karate instructors.
 There appear to be two types of people, type A and B.